Lamplight City: Development and release

 Lamplight City uses the Adventure Game Studio engine.
 The inventory system was inspired by the 1997 video game Blade Runner.
 Other influences include Edgar Allan Poe, Charles Dickens, Dishonored, and Gabriel Knight: Sins of the Fathers.
 The fictional city in which the game is set, New Bretagne, is a mix of New York City, New Orleans, and Victorian London.

 Video game developer Francisco Gonzalez had previously worked for Wadjet Eye Games, who was to publish the game.
 After the release of Shardlight in 2016, Gonzalez was laid off as a full time designer.
 Ultimately, he and Wadjet Eye decided not to go forward with publishing Lamplight City, citing creative differences.
 As a result, Gonzalez sought a new publisher.
 Applications Systems Heidelberg released it on September 13, 2018.

+Jess Haskins, an adjunct game design professor at the NYU Game Center, was a script editor on the game.

 Reception

 On Metacritic, a review aggregator, the PC version has a score of 72/100 based on 16 reviews, which the site categorizes as "mixed or average reviews".
 GameSpot rated it 6/10 stars; reviewer James O'Connor wrote that the game is "full of great ideas, but isn't quite able to pull them off effectively".
 Although praising the character and dialogue, O'Connor said the ability to fail a case turns out to be a gimmick, as the cases are not challenging.

 Richard Hoover of Adventure Gamers rated it 3/5 stars, praising the visuals, sound, music, and worldbuilding.
 However, Hoover wrote that the game is not sufficiently interactive.
 Instead of offering branching storylines, player choices seem not to affect the story much except for possibly locking out certain content.
 Reviewing the game for Hardcore Gaming101, Jonathan Kaharl wrote that although the game initially seems to be lacking, its polish and excellent design makes it "one of the tightest, most constantly great games" of its genre.
 Although she said the game is a bit too easy, Tina Olah of RPGFan rated it 82/100 and called it "just plain fun", highlighting the plot as "genuinely interesting and surprising".

+Destructoid was positive, writing, "The cases aren’t especially taxing, but the well-realized setting and characters add plenty of flavor and help the game feel like something more than the sum of its parts."

 The game was nominated for "Best Original Choral Composition" with "Down Among the Dead Men" at the 2019 G.A.N.G.
 Awards.